Identity and Other Untruths:

 Harmonizing Authorship with the Artifice of Design

-I use myself as a rhetorical lens of sorts in the creative written and visual work, which is both inspired by and an application of my research process.
-This includes the film, found below; as well as the poetry; photo-collage compositions blending self-portraiture with found imagery; and the type and layout design of the book itself.
+I use myself as a rhetorical lens in the creative written and visual work, which is both inspired by and an application of my research process.
+This includes a short film, linked below; as well as the poetry; photo-collage compositions blending self-portraiture with found imagery; and the type and layout design of the thesis book itself.
 While the book is glossy and perfect-bound, bathed in CMYK pigments and the Swiss rationalism of Neue Haas Grotesk, it is also replete with scribbles, jagged white space, and the humanist color of Robert Slimbach's old-style Arno Pro.
 These choices speak to the contrasts that drive my work: the human and industrial, the organic and rational, the expressive and controlled; and the intersections of theory and praxis, process and product — all tensions that can be harnessed to reveal new truths about the role of the designer and the scope of their craft.

 View complete thesis book.